The stereotype has it that blondes, while having more fun, are not as smart.

 So, blondes are not dumb — whether they are male or female.

-Dr Jay Zagorsky, its author, argues stereotypes can have real-world implications:
+The point might seem trivial, but the study’s author, Dr Jay Zagorsky, argues that stereotypes can have real-world implications:

 “Research shows that stereotypes often have an impact on hiring, promotions and other social experiences.

 This study provides compelling evidence that there shouldn’t be any discrimination against blondes based on their intelligence.”